Jubilant Chloe-Rose joins her mum, 52, as a national beauty pageant winner

-A jubilant beauty queen from Mansfield has been crowned the winner of a prestigious pageant – to join her 52-year-old mum on the national stage.
+A jubilant beauty queen from Mansfield has been crowned the winner of a prestigious pageant – joining her 52-year-old mum on the national stage.

-Her triumph follows that of mum Helen Adkin, who won the UK’s National Classic Ms title last summer at the same venue, the Mercure Piccadilly Hotel in Manchester.
+Her triumph follows that of mum Helen, who won the UK’s National Classic Ms title last summer at the same venue, Manchester’s Mercure Piccadilly Hotel.

 And to cap a family affair, Chloe-Rose owes some of her success to raising thousands of pounds for the British Heart Foundation charity after the “amazing work” it did to help her grandfather after he suffered a heart attack.